Kenny Klein: Child pornography conviction

 On March 25, 2014, agents of the Louisiana State Police Special Victims Unit executed a search warrant at Klein's residence and seized a computer that contained 20 videos showing minor children engaged in sexually explicit activities.
+Upon his arrest, he claimed, without evidence, that he had downloaded the videos as "research" for an article he was writing for The Huffington Post.

 On April 6, 2017, after a three-day jury trial, Klein was convicted of one count of pornography involving a juvenile under age 13, and 19 counts of possession with intent to distribute pornography involving juveniles under age 17.
-He was sentenced to twenty years in prison, fined $2,500 and ordered that, upon release, he wear an electronic ankle monitor for the rest of his life.
+He was sentenced to 20 years in prison, fined $2,500 and ordered that, upon release, he wear an electronic ankle monitor for the rest of his life.

-During the course of his trial, testimony from both of his children revealed years of sexual abuse while they were young, verifying his actions as a criminal pedophile.
-It also revealed his physical abuse of his ex-wife.
+During the course of his trial, Klein's stepdaughter testified that he sexually abused her and her half-brother, Klein's biological son, for years, and that he physically abused her mother during their marriage.
 The court testimony is public record.

 Death

-On 13 July 2020 it was reported on the Wild Hunt and in various places on social media that on Saturday, 11 July 2020, Klein died in prison of pancreatic cancer, in the B.B.
-“Sixty” Rayburn Correctional Facility in Washington Parish near Angie, Louisiana.
+On 13 July 2020 it was reported on the Wild Hunt and in various places on social media that on 11 July 2020, Klein died in prison of pancreatic cancer, in the B.B.
+"Sixty" Rayburn Correctional Facility in Washington Parish near Angie, Louisiana.